Living a quieter life in the Hamptons for this beauty is anything but slow paced.

 What are you most excited about this summer?
 Oh, that’s easy... to be able to be in the ocean with my girls and surf without a wetsuit!
 Also super excited to head over to Iceland to see my family.
 I’m organizing a multiday horseback riding trip with some friends from this side of the Atlantic, which will be incredible—time in nature is time well spent.

-Photography by Zev Starr-Tambor; Hair and makeup by Moiz Alladina at The Wall Group using R+Co and Chanel Tom Ford Vintners Daughter 111skin; Styling by Gabriela Koleva, White shirt by Duck & Weave from GABIMODE, East Hampton; Red bathing suit is Ingas own.Jewelries by Sara Shala from GABIMODE, East Hampton
+Photography by: Photography by Zev Starr-Tambor; Hair and makeup by Moiz Alladina at The Wall Group using R+Co and Chanel Tom Ford Vintners Daughter 111skin; Styling by Gabriela Koleva, White shirt by Duck & Weave from GABIMODE, East Hampton; Red bathing suit is Ingas own.Jewelries by Sara Shala from GABIMODE, East Hampton